th-nuernberg/usermgmt/README.md

 # Delete the user
 cargo run -- delete teststaff123
 ```

+The tool is installed as follows:
+tbd

+## Configuration
+tbd

+## Usage
+tbd

 Make sure that you are executing the `usermgmt` tool with a user who has administrative rights for `sacctmgr`.
 You can check available users and their admin level via `sacctmgr list user`.